Heterogeneity-robust granular instruments: Simple illustration

-GK address this challenge via instrumental variables.
-An equal-weighted aggregation of the country-level yield spreads gives rise to the following IV regression model
+\cite{Gabaix2024} propose estimating $\phi$ using instrumental variables.
+An equal-weighted aggregation of the country-level yield spread growth gives rise to the following IV regression model

-The equal-weighted yield spread responds to the size-weighted yield spread $r_{St}$ (mediated by spillover coefficient $\phi$) and equal-weighted idiosyncratic shocks $u_{Et}$.
-However, $\EE(r_{St} u_{Et}) \neq 0$ leading to endogeneity bias.
-To address this issue, the instrument $z_t$ is constructed as the difference between the size- and equal-weighted yield spread
+The equal-weighted yield spread growth responds to the size-weighted yield spread growth $r_{St}$ (through spillover coefficient $\phi$) and equal-weighted idiosyncratic shocks $u_{Et}$.
+For the IV regression model in the above display, ``granular instrument'' $z_t$ is constructed as the difference between the size- and equal-weighted yield spread growth

-From the homogeneous spillovers assumption, any endogeneity stemming from the size-weighted yield spread $r_{St}$ is differenced away.
+From the homogeneous spillovers assumption, the endogeneity from the size-weighted yield spread growth $r_{St}$ is differenced away.

-The instrument is stronger when the country size distribution is more skewed and becomes irrelevant when sizes are equal.
-To see this, first consider the extreme case when sizes are homogeneous across countries ($S_1 = S_2 = S_3$).
-Then size- and equal-weighted yield spreads are identical, producing an instrument that is identically zero $z_t = 0$.
-More generally, the covariance between the instrument $z_t$ and aggregated yield spreads $r_{St}$ is
+Skewness in country sizes is crucial for the instrumental variables relevance condition to hold and $z_t$ reflects variation coming from idiosyncratic shocks to relatively large countries.
+To illustrate, first consider the extreme case of no skewness ($S_1 = S_2 = S_3$).
+Then the size- and equal-weighted yield spread growths are identical, producing a granular instrument that is identically zero $z_t = 0$.
+More generally, the instrumental variables relevance condition can be explicitly computed:

-When the size of country 1 is much larger than that of other countries ($S_1 \gg S_2,S_3$), the relevance condition holds more strongly as reflected by the $S_1(S_1 - 1/3)$ term.
-Thus, the instrument reflects variation in idiosyncratic shocks of large countries.
+When the size of country 1 is large relative to other countries (when $S_1 \gg S_2,S_3$), the relevance condition is further from zero reflected by the $S_1(S_1 - 1/3)$ term.

 The shock orthogonality and homogeneous (or known) shock variance assumptions are crucial for the exclusion restriction to hold.
 Explicitly, the covariance between the instrument and IV regression model error $u_{Et}$ is